Celiashea/Women-Study-Abroad/README_en.md

 This is a judgment-free zone - we're all in it together!
 Proud of you for pursuing your academic dreams. ✨ Let's make this a rewarding and fun experience for all.
 Can't wait to connect!

-### How to Get Involved
+Shine a ⭐ if this helps light the way!

+### User Guide

-- Share any useful websites, tips, or resources by submitting an issue or pull request!
+- Click the blue text to view.
+Please share any useful websites, tips, or resources by submitting an issue or pull request!
 We especially welcome women-exclusive content.
 - Join the conversations in our discussion topics:
    - Introduce yourself in ["Hi, my sister"](https://github.com/Celiashea/Women-Study-Abroad-24fall/issues/2)
    - Give suggestions in ["Sisters Tea Party"](https://github.com/Celiashea/Women-Study-Abroad-24fall/issues/38)